-Sending money to a friend is never been easy when we use a cheque to do it.
+Sending money to a friend is never easy when we use a cheque to do it.
 You have to draw a cheque in favour of your friend and submit it to the bank.
-When your friend has a bank account in another bank, it takes even more time to clear your cheque.
+When your friend has a bank account at another bank, it takes even more time to clear your cheque.

-If you are looking for an easy way to fund transfer, you are definitely in the right place.
+If you are looking for an easy way to fund transfers, you are definitely in the right place.
 Let’s see what Electronic Fund Transfer (EFT) is and how to effectively use it in our daily lives.

-Core Banking has shortened the process and now with the EFT, you can transfer funds anywhere, anytime instantly.
+Core Banking has shortened the process, and now with the EFT, you can transfer funds anywhere, anytime, instantly.